j-petit/leipzig_hids/reports/Notes.md

 ![](figures/ZipSlip_time_analyze.png)

-## Key Challenges for Multi-Order Networks
+## Challenges for Modelling using Multi-Order Networks with pathpy
-- how to set the timedelta for generating temporal valid paths?
+- How to determine the valid timedelta in extracting temporally valid paths (time-scale detection)?
-- multithreaded attacks
+- Path classification for anomaly detection: